 Preventing crises – eliminate irritating stimuli

 Of crucial importance here is to observe the child and eliminate annoying stimuli from the environment.
-In case of hypersensitivity to sounds, it is important to place the child in a quiet place that is conveniently insulated from all noises.
-A perfect shelter can be a room with noise-reduced windows and doors where the child cannot hear any ventilators, a loudly ticking clock, vacuum cleaner, TV etc. If there is no possibility to insulate the room, you can help the child by using earplugs or headphones with active noise cancellation.
+In case of hypersensitivity to sounds, it is important to place the child in a quiet place that is conveniently isolated from all noises.
+A perfect shelter can be a room with noise-reduced windows and doors where the child cannot hear any ventilators, a loudly ticking clock, vacuum cleaner, TV etc. If there is no possibility to sound proof the room, you can help the child by using earplugs or headphones with active noise cancellation.